Let’s get to know the properties of honey

-Bees give us a superfood that is also an ancient and rediscovered natural remedy for many health problems caused by infections, viruses, fungi and even cancer: Let’s get to know the properties of honey.
+Bees give us a superfood that is also an ancient and rediscovered natural remedy for many health problems caused by infections, viruses, fungi and even cancer.

 Honey is produced by European bees (Apis mellifera).
 It is the result of the transformation of the secretions of flowers (nectar) and of some insects (honeydew) by addition of enzymes of their own and by evaporation of the water by means of ventilation and temperature control inside the hive.
 This procedure contains all the precious properties of honey.

 The color of honey varies from pale yellow to dark red to black depending on the vegetable source.
 The tendency to the formation of granules (crystallization) is the characteristic of honey that differentiates it from other sweeteners.
 All these characteristics are influenced by temperature, while the pH of honey indicates its purity or harshness and depends on the geographical area from which it comes.
 Moisture is the most important characteristic to determine the solidity of honey and generally varies from 13% to 20%.
 The viscosity of honey depends on its moisture content and temperature.
 In addition to all these properties, honey is resistant to deterioration due to its high sucrose content.
 Therefore, it has been used as a preservative for other food substances.

 In order to maintain all its properties unaltered, honey must be offered exactly as bees have produced it.
 By centrifugation, the beekeeper extracts the honey that the bees have stored in the cells of the combs.
 The honey is then left to settle in special containers and then put into jars.
 These are the only processes that allow you to keep all the characteristics of honey intact.